-Dental implants have revolutionized dentistry by offering a stable and natural-looking replacement for missing teeth.
-They can be utilized for single or multiple missing teeth in different ways.
+Dental implants have revolutionized dentistry by offering a more stable and natural-looking replacement for missing teeth.
+They can be utilized for single or multiple missing teeth, in a variety of different ways.

-One option is to have the implants placed, and then leave with the attached teeth the same day.
+One option is to have the implants placed and go home with the attached teeth the same day.
 Also called immediate load dental implants, they allow placement of a temporary tooth during the same appointment as your dental implant placement.
-This may be a valuable option if you have enough natural bone and an implant secure enough to support immediate placement and pressure on the temporary tooth.
+This may be a great option if you have enough natural bone and an implant secure enough to support immediate placement and pressure on the new temporary tooth.

-Anotheroption is placing a top or bottom set of replacement teeth, called a full arch.
+Another option is placing a top or bottom set of replacement teeth, called a full arch.
 Four to six dental implants are placed in the available bone, avoiding the need for bone grafting.
-Special abutments are used, so that a temporary set of replacement teeth can be placed the same day.
+Special abutments are used, so a temporary set of replacement teeth can be placed the same day.

-If you have missing teeth, deteriorating teeth, or have long-term dental issues, dental implants may be for you.
+If you have missing or deteriorating teeth, or have long-term dental issues, dental implants may be for you.

-Schedule a consultation with Dr. Ee today to determine the next step to achieve your best smile.
-As an Associate Fellow with the American Academy of Implant Dentistry, Dr. Ee can answer questions or concerns that you have about dental implants.
-We welcome new patients and are always happy to answer questions about your dental health.
+Schedule a consultation with Dr. Ee today to determine the next step to help you achieve your best smile.
+As an associate fellow with the American Academy of Implant Dentistry, Dr. Ee can answer any questions or concerns that you have about dental implants.
+We welcome new patients and are always happy to answer any questions about your dental health.